Skip to content

 - "manager"

-Result: - Only users are managed - Clients remain unchanged - Groups remain unchanged - Authentication flows remain unchanged
+Result: - Users and roles are managed - Clients remain unchanged - Groups remain unchanged - Authentication flows remain unchanged

 Importing Only Groups